-13. Schwegman is engaged in the practice of law.
-According to its website, Schwegman "specializes in strategic patent portfolio planning and management, infringement, validity and clearance investigations, opinions and all phases of intellectual property prosecution practice."
-Among other things, Schwegman files and prosecutes United States patent applications on behalf of its clients.
-In addition to practicing patent law, Schwegman holds itself out as practicing copyright law.
+- 13. McDonnell is engaged in the practice of law.
+On its website, McDonnell states "we know high-technology industries, and we know the law.
+We work with our clients to provide them with the benefit of our extensive knowledge and experience, so that they can rest assured that their technology assets are protected."
+Among other things, McDonnell files and prosecutes United States patent applications on behalf of its clients.
+In addition, McDonnell holds itself out as practicing "intellectual property law," which includes copyright law. - 14.
+In connection with researching, filing and prosecuting certain patent applications, McDonnell made and/or distributed to the United States Patent and Trademark Office ("PTO"), and perhaps others, unauthorized copies of copyrighted articles from plaintiffs' journals, including but not limited to those identified on Schedule

-14. In connection with researching, filing and prosecuting certain patent applications, Schwegman made and/or distributed to the United States Patent and Trademark Office ("PTO"), and perhaps others, unauthorized copies of copyrighted articles from plaintiffs' journals, including but not limited to those identified on Schedule A. Such unauthorized copies were used for the commercial benefit of defendants and their clients.
+A. Such unauthorized copies were used for the commercial benefit of defendants and their clients.